Interviews in celebration of a centenary of education

 Debus taught and researched in the area of educational psychology at the University of Sydney from 1958 to 1996 where, since his retirement, he has been an Honorary Associate in the School of Development and Learning.
 His earlier research and publications centred on children's observational learning of cognitive strategies and attributional processes in student learning.
 His major continuing research and scholarly interests lie in areas of motivation in education, the operation of self-processes and contextual influences in learning and self-regulation, and teacher-student interaction from the perspective of social-cognitive theory.

 Professor Peter FreebodyBA DipEd Sydney PhD Illinois

-A University Professorial Research Fellow based in the Faculty of Education and Social Work, Freebody studied for his undergraduate degree at the University of Sydney and for his doctorate at the University of Illinois.
+A University Professorial Research Fellow based in the Sydney School of Education and Social Work, Freebody studied for his undergraduate degree at the University of Sydney and for his doctorate at the University of Illinois.
 He has worked at The University of New England, Griffith University, and The University of Queensland.
 Freebody helped to establish the Centre for Research in Pedagogy and Practice at the National Institute of Education in Singapore and has served on various Australian state and national advisory groups in the area of literacy education.
 He was Academic Advisor to the Queensland Minister of Education and the Arts as well as senior consultant to the development of the National English Curriculum and to the Curriculum Corporation's national on-line curriculum program (The Le@rning Federation).
 His is currently Professorial Research Fellow at the University of Sydney.